Estimated reading time: 6 minutes

 What this means is helping to prepare the customer for what their customer experience will be.

-Often customers come into the environment for the first time, and if they are not familiar (i.e.: air travel, healthcare, auto repair) with the service process, they can have preconceived ideas for what to expect.
+Often, customers come into the environment for the first time, and if they are not familiar (i.e., air travel, healthcare, auto repair) with the service process, they can have preconceived ideas about what to expect.

 And often, the customer experiences something completely different – which can negatively impact their perception of the organization.